 Being a “boy mom” I am at a bit of a loss for what to include here for “girl hobbies.”
 I would love some help in the comments section!

 My sons can play for HOURS with legos!
-I like it because it’s a very creative hobby and they use their imagination and build something.
+That is a definate benefit of this hobby – Mommy quiet time!
+Among the other benefits of this hobby are that it encourages creativity and engineering.
+They have to think about how it comes together and what blocks go where.
 Some pieces can get quite elaborate.
 They range in price from fairly cheap to “oh my goodness did they put real gold in those blocks?!”
 (Not really, but some of the themed sets can get a bit pricey.)
 They also have “Technics” sets that have moving parts and simple motors.